Advances in Liver Cancer Research

 Cirrhosis

 The biggest risk factor for HCC is cirrhosis, a disease that occurs when scar tissue forms in the liver and prevents it from working correctly.
-Less than 10% of people with cirrhosis will develop HCC.
+NCI’s HCC Early Detection Strategy Study, a long-term forward-looking study of people with cirrhosis, found that the incidence of HCC is 2.4% per 100 person-years.

-Through NCI’s Phase 0/I/II Cancer Prevention Clinical Trials Program, several studies are testing whether drugs used to treat other diseases can prevent cirrhosis from advancing to liver cancer.
-Drugs that are being tested include cholesterol-lowering medications (statins), low doses of a cancer drug called erlotinib (Tarceva), and green tea polyphenols.
+Through NCI’s Cancer Prevention Clinical Trials Network, several studies have tested whether drugs used to treat other diseases can prevent cirrhosis from advancing to liver cancer.
+For instance, a study found the best dose of a cancer drug called erlotinib (Tarceva) for follow-up studies on the prevention of liver cancer.
+Another study, awaiting results, tested green tea polyphenols.
+And an ongoing study is testing a cholesterol-lowering medication (statin).

 Hepatitis Virus Infection